Yandex Cloud

 • Creating a cluster

-Each Managed Service for Trino cluster comprises a set of Trino components: coordinator and workers, which can be represented in multiple instances.
+Each Managed Service for Trino cluster consists of a set of Trino components: a coordinator and workers – potentially several instances of these.

 Roles for creating a clusterRoles for creating a cluster